Reviews You Can Rely On

 Scroll wheel is noisy

 Who it's best for: The TeckNet USB Wired is for the budget-conscious shopper.
 It's a cost-effective choice if you need to supply an entire classroom or office building, but it's also perfect for individuals who are just looking for something that will get the job done.
 Despite its sub-twenty-dollar price tag, it's no slouch in the performance department.
-You get exceptional tracking precision that surpasses expectations for a peripheral in this price range.
-During our extensive testing, it even consistently delivered performance comparable to mice with significantly higher price points.
+You get exceptional tracking precision that surpasses expectations for a model in this price range.

-Why we love it: This mouse goes above and beyond in almost every way.
-It has a fairly ergonomic design, dedicated forward and back browser buttons, and even a convenient CPI switch for on-the-fly sensitivity adjustments.
-“I found this feature proves particularly beneficial for tasks requiring varying sensitivity levels throughout the workday,” noted one of our testers.
-We were impressed to find that we could rely on the TeckNet to adapt to diverse usage scenarios, making it a standout value proposition in the crowded peripheral market.
+Why we love it: This mouse goes above and beyond our expectations in almost every way.
+It has a fairly ergonomic design, dedicated forward and back browser buttons, and even a convenient counts per inch (CPI) switch for on-the-fly sensitivity adjustments.
+“I found this feature proves particularly beneficial for tasks requiring varying sensitivity levels,” noted one of our testers.
+We were impressed to find that we could rely on the TeckNet to adapt to diverse usage scenarios, making it a standout value proposition in the crowded market.

 Connection Type: Wired | Shape: Ambidextrous